rotki/rotki/README.md

 #### GitHub sponsor

-You can [sponsor us through GitHub](https://github.com/sponsors/rotki/), and get recognition as a sponsor in your Github profile.
+You can [sponsor us through GitHub](https://github.com/sponsors/rotki/), and get recognition as a sponsor in your GitHub profile.

 Thank you for helping to sustain and improve this project!